mtikekar/advanced_bsv/README.md

 Type inference
 ==============

 BSV is a strongly typed language in that everything (variables, rules, functions, modules, interfaces, action blocks, etc.) has a type and all type conversions must be done explicitly.
-As a result, the compiler can infer the types of most things provided we supply a few types at the top level.
+Thankfully, the compiler is smart enough to infer the types of most things provided we supply a few types at the top level.
 For example:

 ~~~~ {.bsv}
 interface ExampleIfc;